fffear/members_only/README.md

 This project is part of the Ruby on Rails 'Authentication' section of 'The Odin Project'.

 The goal of this project is to build an exclusive clubhouse where members can write embarrassing posts about non-members.
 Inside the clubhouse, members can see who the author of a post is but, outside, they can only see the story and wonder who wrote it.

-This README would normally document whatever steps are necessary to get the application up and running.
+This is not a complete solution, as new users still need to be created from the console.
+All the features that have been completed are listed on [The Odin Project's](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication) website.

-Things you may want to cover:
+## Getting started

-* Ruby version
+To get started, clone the repo and then install the necessary gems with:

-* System dependencies
+`bundle install --without production`

-* Configuration
+Migrate the database next with:

-* Database creation
+`rails db:migrate`

-* Database initialization
+Then run the test suite to ensure everything works.

-* How to run the test suite
+`rails test`

-* Services (job queues, cache servers, search engines, etc.)
+Launch app with:

-* Deployment instructions
+`rails server`

-* ...
+Then visit 'localhost:3000' in you browser.